 See the 2012 El Tour de Tucson Video presentation , online, in its entirety.

 Brought to you by Rosemont Copper

-Cyclists enjoy El Tour and its festivities from a passion for cycling, while others choose the event to benchmark their fitness as part of a healthy lifestyle change or as a wellness program goal as a survivor of cancer or other life-threatening illness.
-Many are attracted to El Tour’s fundraising programs and its many charitable agencies for which the event raised over $1,627,210 in 2010.
+Cyclists enjoy El Tour and its festivities out of a passion for cycling, while others choose the event to benchmark their fitness as part of a healthy lifestyle change or as a wellness program goal as a survivor of cancer or other life-threatening illness.
+Many are attracted to El Tour’s fundraising programs and its many charitable agencies for which the event raised more than $2,000,000 in 2012.
 All El Tour riders share a desire to ride, meet great people, raise contributions and have a fun time doing it!

-Participants cycle main event distances of 111, 85, 60 or 42 miles, or choose the Fun Ride 10 or 5 miles or a fun 1/4 mile activity course too!.
-Main event routes show off Tucson’s beautiful vistas of its local mountain ranges – three rising over 9,000 feet- complete with the backdrop of the mighty Saguaro cactus, icon of the Southwest’s Sonoran Desert.
-Course profiles range from flat to rolling or moderately hilly, though the 42-mile route is basically flat and has become a great family affair or a perfect first event for beginners!
+Participants cycle main event distances of 111, 85, 60 or 42 miles, or choose the Fun Ride 10 or 5 miles or a fun 1/4 mile activity course too!
+Main event routes show off Tucson’s beautiful vistas of its local mountain ranges – three rising over 9,000 feet- complete with the backdrop of the majestic Saguaro cactus, icon of the Sonoran Desert.
+Course profiles range from flat to rolling or moderately hilly.
+The 42-mile route is basically flat and has become a great family affair or a perfect first event for beginners!
 Two often dry but sandy river crossings will greet 111-mile riders, while 85-milers experience just one.
 No crossings for 60 or 42-mile participants.
 All routes offer aid stations with water and snacks spaced about 7-10 miles apart, full police support at intersections and plenty of morale-boosting volunteers and spectators.
 The Fun Ride offers easy and scenic routes along the Santa Cruz River mulit-use path.

 “The Best in Cycling this November,